ysndr/MSc-Thesis/chapter/methodology.md

 Consequently, NLS faces the challenge of satisfying multiple goals

 1. To keep up with the frequent changes to the Nickel language and ensure compatibility at minimal cost, NLS needs to integrate critical functions of Nickel's runtime
-2. Adaptions to Nickel to accommodate the language server should be minimal not to obstruct its development and maintain performance of the runtime.
+2. Adaptions to Nickel to accommodate the language server should be minimal not obstruct its development and maintain performance of the runtime.
 <!-- what is more? -->

 To accommodate these goals NLS comprises three different parts as shown in [@fig:nls-nickel-structure].